 One of the main challenges when designing software architecture is considering quality attributes.
 Not only their design turns out to be difficult, but also the specification of these attributes.
 2

 Gojko Adzic has written Specification by Example in which he provides advice and guidelines on adopting this approach as a way to create living documentation on a software development project.
 7

 The Evolutionary Contract Model offers new ways to write contracts for innovative/complex product development that accommodate change and help avoid “The Curse of the Change Control Mechanism”.
 4

 Most software contracts are written with a waterfall approach in mind - fixing the scope, cost, and schedule.
 This article offers advice on how to write a contract for an Agile software project.
 27

-Roman Pichler discusses the product backlog along with techniques for effectively grooming it.
-Complicated applications of the product backlog are covered as well as how to handle nonfunctional requirements and how to scale a product backlog for large projects.
-This is a chapter excerpt from Roman's book: Agile Product Management with Scrum.
+Roman Pichler discusses the product backlog along with techniques for grooming, applying, and scaling it on large projects.
+Chapter excerpt from Roman's book: Agile Product Management with Scrum.
+6